NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 `host config minstorageprice 50SC`

+{% hint style="warning" %}
+Please note that some renters have limited their maximum storage pricing.
+{% endhint %}

 ### Download per TB

 This is how much you charge renters for downloading data from your host.